bernardjason/crud4playplugin/README.md

 * TableOperation.scala holds the slick code for db operations
 * Api.scala is the scala code for play to expose api
 * DataConvert is a class for handling mapping db timestamp to json
+* CrudAction is a trait and class for the api that can be overriden to implement authentication.

 the plugin also generates a routes file in conf using the package as defined in the equivalent conf/crud file